-- (a) installing appropriate high rupture capacity (HRC) fuses or switchfuses in the connecting leads at the supply end of the lead (See Figure 7), or - (b) installing an appropriate MCCB.
+- (a) installing appropriate high rupture capacity (HRC) fuses or switchfuses in the connecting leads at the supply end of the lead (See Figure 10), or - (b) installing up to a 125 Amp circuit breaker (MCCB or type 'C'MCB).

-Where the ESP unit is installed via an outgoing way (3.5b earlier) this should incorporate a 200 or 315 Amp (as appropriate) HRC fuse or MCCB.
+Where the ESP unit is installed via an outgoing way (3.5b earlier) this should incorporate up to a 125 Amp HRC fuse or circuit breaker.